m1kxCodes/File-Spammer-DDos/README.md

-# File-Spammer-DDos
+# File-Spammer
-a program/virus that spam creates files to fill up a bunch of space and also ddoses while at it, and it also adds to startup
+a program/virus that spam creates files to fill up a bunch of space, adds to startup, all while being completly undetected by any antivirus

 # SETUP
 ```